Black Bart (outlaw): Early life

-Charles Boles was born in Norfolk, England, to John and Maria Boles (sometimes spelled Bolles).
+Charles Boles was born around 1829 in Norfolk, England to John and Maria Boles (sometimes spelled Bolles).
 He was the third of ten children, having six brothers and three sisters.
 When he was two years old, his parents immigrated to Jefferson County, New York, where his father purchased a farm 4 mi north of Plessis Village in the direction of Alexandria Bay.

 California Gold Rush

 In late 1849, Boles and his brothers David and James joined in the California Gold Rush, prospecting in the North Fork of the American River near Sacramento.
-They traveled home in 1852, but Boles later returned with his brothers David and Robert.
+They traveled back to New York in 1852, but Boles later returned with his brothers David and Robert.
 Both brothers fell ill shortly after their arrival and died.
 Charles Boles remained in California for another two years before giving up and returning East again.

 In 1854, Boles (who now used this spelling) married Mary Elizabeth Johnson.
 By 1860, they were living with their four children in Decatur, Illinois.